2018 World Congress on Justice for Children

 The objectives of the Congress

-The event is implemented by a consortium of international organisations composed of Terre des hommes, the International Association of Youth and Family Judges and Magistrates (IAYFJM), Penal Reform International (PRI), Child Rights International Network (CRIN), Defence for Children International (DCI) and the Judicial Training Institute of Belgium (IGO- IFJ).
+The event was implemented by a consortium of international organisations composed of Terre des hommes, the International Association of Youth and Family Judges and Magistrates (IAYFJM), Penal Reform International (PRI), Child Rights International Network (CRIN), Defence for Children International (DCI) and the Judicial Training Institute of Belgium (IGO- IFJ).